 Three Realities About B2B Buying Networks

 B2B buying is more chaotic than it’s ever been — and buyers feel it.
 According to Forrester’s Buyers’ Journey Survey, 2025, 73% of purchases involve three or more departments, with an average of 13 people inside the buyer’s organization and nine from outside involved in making a purchase decision.
-As a result, buyers tap colleagues, communities, peers, and increasingly, AI tools, long before they ever talk to a provider.
+As a result, buyers tap colleagues, communities, peers, and, increasingly, AI tools long before they ever talk to a provider.
 And when they are ready to engage with a provider?
 They arrive with opinions, preferences, and shortlists already forming.

 - External influencers shape early direction.
 External experts, peers, communities, and user groups increasingly shape buyer thinking — often before a provider is even on the radar.
 Identify the influencers who matter most to your audiences and equip them with credible value stories and proof points.

 - AI is the new discovery layer.
 GenAI is now a first-stop research tool for many buyers.
-Ensure your narrative is clear, consistent, and easy for AI systems to interpret — or you run the risk of not appearing at all.
+Ensure that your narrative is clear, consistent, and easy for AI systems to interpret — or you run the risk of not appearing at all.

 - The buying network doesn’t end at purchase.
 When buyers become customers, the buying network doesn’t disappear.
 As customers consider renewal and future purchases, they will rely on a vast network of associates that will shape adoption, satisfaction, and expansion.
 Understand how roles evolve post-purchase to strengthen retention and proactively identify growth opportunities.